Gold-hungry Omanyala targets 100m glory for Africa

 "Africa has never medalled in this race and that's something I want to break.
 I want to change that, so I want to win a medal - I want to win the gold," Omanyala continued.

-"Going into the world championships as one of the top sprinters, people are looking at and counting on you - people are counting you in that medal bracket.
+"Going in as one of the top sprinters, people are looking at and counting on you - people are counting you in that medal bracket.

 "I'm going for nothing less than a gold."